Autism & Telehealth Support

 - Trauma: Higher rates due to bullying, misunderstanding, or inappropriate past treatments

 Finding mental health providers who understand autism is important—therapy that isn't autism-informed can be unhelpful or even harmful.
+Our guide to choosing the right therapy approach can help you evaluate potential providers.

 Why Telehealth Can Work Well for Autistic Individuals